 Every creation arising from the shop of AW&K is custom.
-Your ordering experience is nothing short of custom as well.
-Start your custom experience now by contacting me with ideas about your interests.
+Your ordering experience should be nothing short of custom as well.
+Start your custom experience now by contacting me with ideas about your interests and specifications.
 Let us work together to make your ideas and concepts a reality.
 Remember, imagination is our only limitation!

 Edge Tools – Knife pricing begins at $390-$430 for average sized custom work.
 Custom Tomahawks and hand axes begin at $600.
 Large blades, machetes, swords, and cleavers are priced accordingly.
 Additional options are listed below.
 Deposit – 1/2 of entire project cost is due prior to any custom blade work beginning for new clientele.
 This first half is non-refundable.
 The remaining balance is due within 30 days of completion.
 If the project is not paid in full within 30 days of completion, AW&K retains the blade and has the right to offer for sale to the general public.

-Depending on your end game needs you will benefit from one type of steel over another.
+Depending on your end game needs, you will benefit from one type of steel over another.
 Please take the time to investigate the steels I prefer to use and decide what characteristics suit you best.
-Other steels not listed below available upon request.
+Other steels not listed below are available upon request.

-- N690 – Powder Metallurgy Steel.
+- N690/N695 – Powder Metallurgy Steels.
 Good edge holding and stain resistance.
 Works well at high Rockwell Hardness.

-- Elmax – Powder metallurgy steel.
+- Elmax/M390 – Powder metallurgy steels.
 High wear resistance and corrosion resistance at high working Rockwell hardness.

 - 20CV – Powder metallurgy steel.
 High wear resistance and corrosion resistance at high working Rockwell hardness with better than average ease of sharpening.

-- Z-FiNit – High Nitrogen Alloy Tool steel.
+- Z-FiNit/Vanax – High Nitrogen Alloy Tool steel.
 Refined micro structure steel, nearly 100% corrosion resistance, durable and high working Rockwell hardness.

 - M4 – High Speed Tool Steel.
 Extremely superior toughness at high hardness, wear resistance and edge retention without brittleness.
 Only true caveat its lower percentages of chromium as it is not stainless.